Please turn your mobile display sideways for easier reading.

 The GAU printers union logo appears on most (not all) original U.S. theatrical posters from the 1970's through the 1980's.
 It started appearing around 1972.
 It is very small and usually found on the lower white border in the center.
 If a poster is from this era and does not have a GAU logo, it may (or may not) be a reproduction.

-Not issued by a movie studio for theatrical display.
+REPRODUCTION Not issued by a movie studio for theatrical display.
 Not original, not valuable, not collectible!
 Reproductions exist for almost all popular titles.
 They are usually (but not always!) marked by the company that made them, differ slightly in size from originals, and are easy to spot.
 For example: years ago, Portal Publications was a company that reproduced MANY popular older posters.
 These were licensed, but since some of them are actually 30 to 50 years old some people mistake them for original movie posters.
 Many titles over the last 30 years have also been reproduced, legally and illegally.
 Again, these are usually easy to spot by an informed collector.
 Some valuable posters however have been reproduced with the intent to deceive.
 Beware!
 Several times a week we receive email photos of posters featuring titles/genres such as Frankenstein, Charlie Chaplin, Shirley Temple Breakfast at Tiffany's, Jailhouse Rock, Star Wars, James Bond, etc. They appear to be very old.
 They are usually rolled, never folded.
 90% of them turn out to be reproductions from the 1960's or 70's.
 A lot of older reproductions even copied the NSS info. and old copyright date on the bottom of the poster to make them appear more authentic!
 For example: We have had dozens of people send us photos over the years of rolled never folded Breakfast at Tiffany's one sheets that say copyright 1961 with an NSS number on the bottom.
 They always start out by saying "Oh, I know it is real".
 They are reproductions.
+A COMMERCIAL POSTER is a poster that was sold in stores (or online, or by a fan club) and not issued to theaters.
+Commercial posters are not considered "original movie posters" and they usually have very little value.
+Reproduction posters are often undersized commercial posters.

 PAPER BACKING